- That Girl At the Party

 7 Tips to Get That Nicotine Monkey Off Your Back

-As a child, I was vigilantly anti-smoking, Having broken up his cigarettes and then watching my grandfather die from lung cancer, I never thought I would grow up to be a smoker.
+As a child, I was vehemently anti-smoking.
+Having broken up his cigarettes and then watching my grandfather die from lung cancer, I never thought I would grow up to be a smoker.
 No one did.
 My cigarette habit was like a demon possession, totally out of character for me.
 It’s funny.
-People who meet me now can’t magine me as a smoker, even though I was badly hooked.
-The deaths this month of my cousin Doris Massey and a friend of a friend, from smoking related illnesses, made me what to convey to you the vital importance of quitting this nasty habit.
-I smoked for 15+ years and have been sober for 5.
+People who meet me now can’t imagine me as a smoker, even though I was badly hooked.
+The deaths of my cousin Doris Massey and a friend of a friend, from smoking related illnesses, made me want to convey to you the vital importance of quitting this nasty habit.
+I smoked for 15+ years and have been sober for nine now.
 I say “sober” because a smoking habit is an addiction, as hard to beat as, an addiction to alcohol or any other chemical substance.
-Just like crack, alcohol, and all manner of addictive drugs, smoking will make you do things that you know you shouldn’t.
+Just like alcohol, cocaine and all manner of addictive drugs, smoking will make you do things that you know you shouldn’t.

 While addicted I did the following:

 Went to the bodega at 3am in a raging snowstorm with 2 feet of snow on the ground ’cause I was outta smokes.
 Left airports and had to go through security a second time because I needed a puff so bad.
 Would constantly have to leave a social dinner table to go outside for a smoke.
 Was known to need to be left alone in the mornings until my first coffee and cigarette.
 And worst of all, I once lost a fine ass Dylan McDermott lookalike, hard-bodied hottie of a lawyer because he didn’t like that I smoked!
 Now honestly, that’s addicted!

 Here are six tips to help you quit: